SleekDB/SleekDB/notes/v3-roadmap.md

 ## Discussion points:
 - Should we keep the old Mono engine as an optional engine?
 - Should we implement indexing for Poly engine?
 There is a huge potential for implementing a new indexing system for Poly engine.
 Although with schema less document it can be a challange to implement a good indexing system.
 Let's discuss!
+- Should we keep using the old documentation management system or should we move to a new one?
+(I'm thinking about using a wiki system).
+Let's discuss!